 How many clubs were ranked?

-There were about 615 USA Fencing Member clubs at 7/31/2016.
-In all, we ranked 224 individual fencing clubs, which earned the “Best Fencing Clubs” status.
-About five percent (5%) of the clubs were ranked in three weapons, 22% were ranked in two weapons and 73% were ranked in only one weapon.
-One hundred and eight (108) clubs ranked in foil, 106 in epee and 85 in saber.
+There were about 667 USA Fencing Member clubs at 7/31/2017.
+In all, we ranked 223 individual fencing clubs, which earned the “Best Fencing Clubs” status.
+This included 13 from Canada.
+About four percent (4%) of the clubs were ranked in three weapons, 23% were ranked in two weapons and 73% were ranked in only one weapon.
+One hundred and thirteen (113) clubs ranked in epee, 104 in foil and 83 in saber.

-About 50% of the “Best Fencing Clubs” are located in six states; California, New York, New Jersey, Massachusetts, Texas and Florida.
-About two-thirds are found in eleven states, adding Connecticut, Illinois, Colorado, North Carolina and Oregon to the list.
+About 50% of the “Best Fencing Clubs” are located in six states; California, New York, New Jersey, Massachusetts, Texas and Virginia.
+About two-thirds are found in twelve states, adding Florida, Georgia, Pennsylvania, Colorado, Ohio, and Illinois to the list.

 Are there any fees associated with receiving a ranking in “Best Fencing Clubs”?

 No. There are no fees associated with receiving a ranking.

 All the rankings will be published online at http://www.nationalfencingclubrankings.com.
 In addition, they will be published in PDF files available for download here.